Istria and Kvarner Bay

-The charming and sophisticated resort of Opatija was originally created by the monarchs and aristocrats of the Austro-Hungarian empire.
-Today, the splendor of a bygone era of opulence and grandeur still remains in the architectural style of many of the hotels.
+The charming and sophisticated resort of Opatija was created by the monarchs and aristocrats of the Austro-Hungarian empire.
+Today, the splendour of a bygone era of opulence and grandeur remains in the architectural style of many of the hotels.

 The gardens and parks of Opatija are a pleasant feature as is the main waterfront promenade which is lively in the summer months.

 Opatija is definitely for the older market and those seeking a peaceful stay.